rahulkulkarny/Computer-Vision-Speed-Detection/README.md

 )
 # Speed Estimation from Video using YOLOv9 and DeepSORT

-This project estimates the speed of objects in a video using YOLOv9 for object detection and DeepSORT for tracking.
-The estimated speeds are overlaid on the video along with bounding boxes around the detected objects.
+This project focuses on Object Recognition, Tracking and Speed estimation.
+The goal is to estimate the speed of objects in real-time by utilizing YOLOv9 for real-time object detection and DeepSORT for multi-object tracking.
+By analyzing consecutive frames and calculating displacement over time, the system determines object speeds and overlays them on the video.
+This approach is useful for applications in traffic monitoring, sports analytics, and autonomous systems.

 ## Demo
 <p align="center">